 What Does an On-Demand Cyber Team Do During Breach Recovery?

-Phase 1 – Detection & Triage (Hours 0–24)
+Phase 1: Detection and Triage (Hours 0–24)

 Confirm the nature, scope, and entry vector of the incident.
 Isolate affected systems.
-Begin forensic evidence preservation – critical for legal, insurance, and regulatory purposes.
+Begin forensic evidence preservation, critical for legal, insurance, and regulatory purposes.
 Brief executive leadership and legal counsel.

-Phase 2 – Investigation & Containment (Days 1–7)
+Phase 2: Investigation and Containment (Days 1–7)

 Deep forensic analysis of what got in, how, and what was accessed or exfiltrated.
 Threat hunt across the broader environment to confirm the blast radius.
 Remove attacker persistence mechanisms: backdoors, compromised credentials, and malicious processes.

-Phase 3 – Eradication & Recovery (Days 7–30)
+Phase 3: Eradication and Recovery (Days 7–30)

-Phase 4 – Post-Incident Hardening (Days 30–90)
+Phase 4: Post-Incident Hardening (Days 30–90)

 Root cause analysis.
 Gap assessment against frameworks like NIST CSF and CIS Controls.
 Prioritized remediation roadmap.
 Updated incident response playbooks and tabletop exercise recommendations.